-303.6 TEAR GAS GUIDELINES
+307.7 TEAR GAS GUIDELINES

-Deputies or other members are not authorized to use tear gas unless necessary to alleviate a present risk of serious harm posed by a (RCW 10.116.030):
+Deputies or other members are not authorized to use tear gas (chloroacetophenone/CN and O-chlorobenzylidene malononitrile/CS and other similar chemical irritants except oleoresin capsicum/OC) unless necessary to alleviate a present risk of serious harm posed by a (RCW 10.116.030):

-- (a) Riot.
+- (a) Riot

-- (b) Barricaded subject.
+- (b) Barricaded subject

-- (c) Hostage situation.
+- (c) Hostage situation

-Only the Sergeant, Incident Commander, or Special Weapons and Tactics Team Commander may authorize the delivery and use of tear gas, and only after evaluating all conditions known at the time and determining that such force reasonably appears justified and necessary, and other alternatives to the use of tear gas have been exhausted (RCW 10.116.030).
+Only the Shift Sergeant, Incident Commander, or HRT Commander may authorize the delivery and use of tear gas, and only after evaluating all conditions known at the time, determine whether the present circumstances warrant the use of tear gas, whether available and appropriate alternatives have been exhausted and that such force reasonably appears justified and necessary.
+(RCW 10.116.030).

-If tear gas is to be used outside a correctional, jail, or detention facility, authorization shall be obtained from the highest elected official of the jurisdiction in which the tear gas it to be used (RCW 10.116.030).
+If tear gas is to be used outside a correctional, jail, or detention facility, authorization shall be obtained from the highest elected official (chair of the board of county commissioners for unincorporated counties, mayor for cities and towns) of the jurisdiction in which the tear gas is to be used (RCW 10.116.030).